btrask/stronglink/SUBSTANCE.md

 		- Declare the mutex together with the variables it protects
 		- Generally avoid read-write locks
 			- If you need a read-write lock, you need a better data structure
-		- Know when `volatile` is necessary and then use locks instead
+		- Know when `volatile` or atomics are necessary and then use locks instead
+			- Depends on what kind of code you're writing, of course
 	- Patterns
 		- Thread pools (task scheduling)
 			- Best general approach?